lakiet1609/Deploy-Tomato-Diseases-Classification-onto-AWS-/README.md

-# This is end to end deep learning project
+# This is end to end image classification deployment project

 ## 1. Creating the structure for the project
 - Creating the folder and files including: